ericholtz/cornkeeper/README.md

 # cornkeeper
 Repo for the Cornkeeper game.
-Made for the 2025 ACMW Scream Jam, using the Godot game engine.
+Won 1st place in the 2025 WSU ACMW Scream Jam, using the Godot game engine.